 - Tries to control unstructured social/play situations or “police” other kids

-- Tends to have one-sided conversations about topics of interest to them
+- Tends to have one-sided conversations about topics of interest to him

-- Has difficulty showing other boys that they want to be friends
+- Has difficulty showing other boys he wants to be friends

-- Has difficulty starting conversations with peers or entering groups
+- Reluctant to start conversations with similar-age peers or join groups

 - Had friends in elementary school but became more socially isolated upon entering middle school